rehanmunir/some_games/README.md

 Before you begin, fork this repo and make an empty git commit.

 Create a seaparte pull request for each test from your forked repo.
+If you would like to talk through your submission, write it in your pull request.

 ---